 - What can I play it on?
 TBC

 Monolith Productions hasn't confirmed when we'll get our hands on the Wonder Woman game - or which platforms it'll land on.
-But we can make an educated estimate that we won't see Wonder Woman until at least late 2023.
-However, it's more likely that it'll arrive later - likely landing on PS5, Xbox Series X, Xbox Series S and PC.
+But we can make an educated estimate that we won't see the game until at least 2024.
+However, it's more likely that it'll arrive later - possibly landing on PS5, Xbox Series X, Xbox Series S, and PC.

 Wonder Woman gameplay